mimicgoran/AR-Underground-Utility-Viewer-Overview-Public/README.md

 This is an MVP and proof of concept.

-It is not intended to be used as a production grade utility locating tool.

-The purpose is to demonstrate how GIS data, AR visualization, and spatial alignment logic can be combined into a practical field oriented prototype.
+The purpose is to demonstrate how GIS data, AR visualization, and spatial alignment logic can be combined into a practical field oriented prototype, and to show that a more affordable approach to infrastructure visualization is possible.